apache/druid/docs/ingestion/supervisor.md

 **2. Cost-based autoscaler strategy (experimental)**

-An autoscaler which coumputes the required supervisor task count via cost function based on extracted lag and poll idle time metrics.
+An autoscaler which computes the required supervisor task count via cost function based on ingestion lag and poll-to-idle ratio.
-Task counts are selected from a bounded range derived from the current partitions-per-task (PPT) ratio, not strictly from factors/divisors of the partition count.
-This bounded PPT window enables gradual scaling while voiding large jumps and still allowing non-divisor task counts when needed.
+Task counts are selected from a bounded range derived from the current partitions-per-task ratio, not strictly from factors/divisors of the partition count.
+This bounded partitions-per-task window enables gradual scaling while voiding large jumps and still allowing non-divisor task counts when needed.

 **It is experimental and the implementation details as well as cost function parameters are subject to change.**